How to Encrypt a PDF File for Email [6 Ways]

 How can I encrypt PDF documents for emails?

-- Now, select if you want to protect the file for viewing or editing, enter the password, and click on the Apply button.
+- Now, enter the password, and click on the Protect button.

-This tool is one of the best software to secure PDF files with.
-However, you can also select alternative advanced encryption and compatibility settings for the PDF files.
+This tool is one of the best software to secure PDF files with so you don’t have to worry about compromising any information.

 Other useful features of this software: